-The Spalding area is home to the Nez Perce National Historical Park's visitor center and park headquarters along with several historic sites, including the Watson's Store, the Spalding Presbyterian Church, the Northern Idaho Indian Agency's cabin and agent's residence, remnants of the Spalding Mission, the Lawpai Mission cemetery where Henry and Eliza Spalding are buried, and archelogical remains of the gristmill, sawmill, and associated millraces.
+The Spalding area is home to the Nez Perce National Historical Park's visitor center, museum, and park headquarters along with several historic sites, including the Watson's Store, the Indian Agency's cabin and agent's residence, remnants of the Spalding Mission, and archelogical remains of the gristmill, sawmill, and associated millraces.

 Getting to Nez Perce National Historical Park's Visitor Center